saucelabs/sauce-docs/docs/dev/test-configuration-options.md

   - or [`appium:bundleId`](#appiumbundleid) (iOS)
   - or [`appium:appPackage`](#appiumapppackage) and ['appium:appActivity'](#appiumappactivity) (Android)

-capability are not provided, then a real device session will automatically default back to the default browser.
+  capability are not provided, then a real device session will automatically fall back to the default browser.
 This will be Chrome for Android and Safari for iOS
 :::

 ```java